radian-software/apheleia/README.md

 projects](https://github.com/raxod502/contributor-guide) for general
 information, and the following sections for Apheleia-specific details.

+There's also a [wiki](https://github.com/radian-software/apheleia/wiki) that could do with additions/clarity.
+Any improvement suggestions should be submitted as an issue.

 ### Adding a formatter

 I have done my best to make it straightforward to add a formatter.
 You